jehcriss42/QaCodeChallenge/README.md

 **3) Tecnologies:**

     Postman/Newman
-    javascript
+    Javascript

 **4) Run the test:**

-	 Open collection with Postman and execute the test in the plataform
+	 Open the collections with Postman and execute the test in the plataform

 **OR**